 You can add the IEPD starter model to your project using the Model Wizard.

 Starter Model - NIEM MPD Diagram

 The example diagram is part of the NIEM 4 Starter Model, available through the Model Wizard.
-It provides a convipoint for creating your own NIEM 4 model.
-The Disampet diagrams is percuse or with the Mandal.
+It provides a convipoint for creating your own NIEM 4 model. point for creating your own NIEM4 model.